dylanbeattie/dylanbeattie.net/_posts/2019/2019-12-12-shaving-the-jekyll-yak.md

 title: Shaving the Jekyll Yak
 layout: post
 author: Dylan Beattie
-opengraph:
+meta:
-  description: Tracking down a bizarre build failure with Jekyll and pubconf.io
+  og_description: Tracking down a bizarre build failure with Jekyll and pubconf.io
 ---
 UPDATE: [Thanks to the amazing power of Detective Twitter, I think we figured out what’s going on… ](#update-the-solution)